Thompson Announces House Vote on Portable Fuel Container Safety Act

 “Excited to announce that my bipartisan legislation to keep families and communities safer from fire accidents will be up for a vote by the full House of Representatives on Tuesday, September 17.
 This bill was drafted after my constituent, Margrett Lewis, told me her family’s story highlighting the dangers of fuel containers and I am honored we will take an important step to preventing these tragic fires next week.”

 H.R.
-806, the Portable Fuel Container Safety Act, will be debated and up for a vote on Tuesday, September 17, the proceedings of which can be viewed live here.
+806, the, will be debated and up for a vote on Tuesday, September 17, the proceedings of which can be viewed live here.
 Flame arrestors can help prevent these types of accidents, but currently there is no requirement for them to be used for the consumer containers found in most homes and for everyday use.
 Thompson’s bill would establish safety standards to help prevent these tragic accidents.
 The legislation is endorsed by the American Burn Association, the Congressional Fire Services Institute, the Consumer Federation of America, the International Association of Fire Chiefs, the International Association of Fire Fighters, the National Association of State Fire Marshalls, the National Volunteer Fire Council, the National Fire Protection Association, and the Phoenix Society of Burn Survivors.

 Congressman Mike Thompson is proud to represent California’s 5th Congressional District, which includes all or part of Contra Costa, Lake, Napa, Solano and Sonoma Counties.
 He is a senior member of the House Committee on Ways and Means where he chairs the Subcommittee on Tax Policy.
 Rep. Thompson is Chairman of the House Gun Violence Prevention Task Force.
 He is also Co-Chair of the bipartisan, bicameral Congressional Wine Caucus and a member of the fiscally-conservative Blue Dog Coalition.